 Understand the procedure if someone else falls out of the raft

-Our guides are trained in ensuring a safe ride and will help any clients who find themselves in the water unexpectedly.
+Our guides are trained to ensure a safe ride and help any client who may find themselves in the water unexpectedly.
 While you can rely on our guides, it's worthwhile understanding the procedure if you see someone fall out of the raft.
-Here are a couple things you can do.
+Here are a couple of things you can do.

 - If the person has not reached the outside safety line: